TeamFormer: Shallow Parallel Transformers with Progressive Approximation: Introduction

 Our contributions are as follows: \begin{itemize} \item \textbf{Closed-Form Formulation:} We reformulate the standard Transformer architecture by expressing the self-attention component of each block as the multiplication of a transformed attention matrix with a flattened vector of token embeddings through a series of matrix operations.
 When the result of this multiplication is fed into the feed-forward neural network (FNN) component, we found that the computation at each layer satisfies the conditions of the Universal Approximation Theorem (UAT) \cite{Cybenko1989ApproximationBS}, ensuring that each layer functions as a function approximator.
 This inter-layer collaboration establishes a foundation for the overall architecture’s optimization objective in closed-form.
 This formulation not only provides a theoretical basis for guiding parallelism but also offers a general framework for analyzing Transformers more comprehensively.

-\item \textbf{True Parallelism:} As illustrated in Figure~\ref{fig:struc_comp}c, the proposed ParaFormer achieves true parallelism, where data and gradients pass through corresponding branches independently.
+\item \textbf{True Parallelism:} As illustrated in Figure~\ref{fig:struc_comp}c, the proposed TeamFormer achieves true parallelism, where data and gradients pass through corresponding branches independently.
 All branches share the same input, $\mathbf{X}_0$, eliminating the need for heavy cross-branch copying.
 This parallelism is both structural and computational, ensuring efficiency and scalability.

-\item \textbf{Flexible Model Compression and Expansion:} Thanks to its parallel structure and progressive training approach, ParaFormer offers the flexibility to remove the final branch while allowing the remaining branches to function with only a limited drop in performance.
-This adaptability is beneficial in two key scenarios: 1) If clients lack sufficient computational resources to deploy a large-scale ParaFormer, they can remove later branches until the reduced model fits their constraints.
-2) When data volume grows and an existing ParaFormer needs to be scaled up, new branches can be added and fine-tuned, without rebuilding the model from scratch.
+\item \textbf{Flexible Model Compression and Expansion:} Thanks to its parallel structure and progressive training approach, TeamFormer offers the flexibility to remove the final branch while allowing the remaining branches to function with only a limited drop in performance.
+This adaptability is beneficial in two key scenarios: 1) If clients lack sufficient computational resources to deploy a large-scale TeamFormer, they can remove later branches until the reduced model fits their constraints.
+2) When data volume grows and an existing TeamFormer needs to be scaled up, new branches can be added and fine-tuned, without rebuilding the model from scratch.

 \item \textbf{Rationale Behind Depth Belief:} We identify that the performance gains achieved by increasing depth in Transformers are primarily due to the enforcement of inter-layer collaboration for progressive approximation, rather than depth itself.
 This insight opens new opportunities for designing more effective and efficient Transformer architectures in the future. \end{itemize}